awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 | $\{dir:proxyAddresses:SMTP\} |
 | $\{dir:windowsUpn\} |

 You can specify any combination of supported Microsoft AD directory attributes to map to a single attribute in AWS SSO\.
-For example, you could choose the `preferredUsername` attribute under the **User attribute in AWS SSO** column and then map it to either `${dir:displayname}`, or `${dir:lastname}${dir:firstname }`, or any single supported attribute, or any arbitrary combination of supported attributes\.
+For example, you could choose the `preferredUsername` attribute under the **User attribute in AWS SSO** column\.
+Then map it to either `${dir:displayname}` or `${dir:lastname}${dir:firstname }` or any single supported attribute or any arbitrary combination of supported attributes\.

 ## Supported AWS SSO Attributes<a name="supportedssoattributes"></a>

-The following table provides the full list of AWS SSO attributes that are supported and which can be mapped to user attributes in your AWS Managed Microsoft AD directory\.
-Later, when you set up your application attribute mappings you will be able to use these same AWS SSO attributes to map to actual attributes used by that application\.
+The following table lists all AWS SSO attributes that are supported and that can be mapped to user attributes in your AWS Managed Microsoft AD directory\.
+Later, after you set up your application attribute mappings, you can use these same AWS SSO attributes to map to actual attributes used by that application\.

 ****